Nevraxe/Cervo/README.md

 ### Production

-If you set the configuration option `Prodction` to `true`, the Router will automatically create a cache file named `router.cache.php` at the root of your Applications folder.
+If you set the configuration option `Production` to `true`, the Router will automatically create a cache file named `router.cache.php` at the root of your Application folder.

 You will have to delete this file if you make changes to your routes.